Nitrolaunch/nitrolaunch/docs/guide/cli/packages.md

 Packages are a new concept introduced by Nitrolaunch to allow easy installation of mods, resource packs, and more.
 By using them, you don't have to worry about dependencies, downloading, what folders to use, or mod conflicts.
 Everything mostly just works.

 ## 1. Syncing
 Before you start using packages, you need to fetch the list of available packages from the remote repositories using the `nitro package sync` command.
 This also needs to be done whenever you want to use new packages that are released or new versions of those packages.
-This is done explicitly so that new versions of packages will never break your instances when you update them.
+This is done explicitly so that new versions of packages will never break your instances when you update them, and also improves performance with better caching.

 ## 2. Finding the packages you want
 Packages are referred to using their ID, which is always lowercase.
-To find the packages you want, use the `nitro package browse` command to search through and get information about the packages you want to install.
+To find the packages you want, use the `nitro package search` command to search through and get information about the packages you want to install.

 ## 3. Adding packages to an instance
 To add a package to an instance or template, simply edit your configuration and add the package want to the `packages` field of that instance or template.